xshapira/django_svelte_template/README.md

 This repository is based on the basic Django project structure that is created by running the `django-admin startproject django_server` command (if you are unfamiliar with Django please have a look at the Django website first: https://www.djangoproject.com/ and follow their excellent tutorial).
 Next to this, it is based on the Svelte project template as found here: https://github.com/sveltejs/template.
 If you are unfamiliar with Svelte, please also first have a look at their website: https://svelte.dev/ and follow their equally excellent tutorial.

+Please note that I have adapted both the basic Django project structure and the Svelte template in order to provide a template that links them together.
+These changes are entirely my own and are not supported by the developers of Django, Svelte, and the Svelte template I linked to in the previous section or by anybody else.

 # Quickstart

 Note: before you get started, you need to have Node.js and Python installed on your computer.